 - The Hero: Ator by default, though he doesn't do very much.

-- Hypercompetent Sidekick: Thong, who ultimately offs the villain with a throwing knife.
+- Hypercompetent Sidekick: Thong, who finds the way out of the cave, sniffs out the villagers' trap, and ultimately offs the villain with a throwing knife.

 Arkonas: Wait until he is tried by the court of the League of Peaceful Lands!